 Breakaway, in conjunction with R&A Designs (facilitator Renuka has lived and worked with craftspeople in Kashmir for a decade), runs a 4-day trip in and around Srinagar that promises unique and personal interactions with artisans as well as an experience of the region's culture and architecture.
 The trip includes a guided heritage walk through the Old City and a traditional Wazwan feast.

 Hyderabad City Crafts Tour

 This full-day tour offered by Hyderabad Magic will take you to explore the traditional arts and crafts of the city.
-You'll get to visit the home of a family who are all engaged in ikat, block printing and screen printing; a handloom unit that's reviving dying brocade techniques such as himroo, mashru, paithani and jamavar; and an embroidery unit and lac bangle making unit near the Charminar.
+You'll get to visit the home of a family who are engaged in ikat, block print, ng and screen printing; a handloom unit that's reviving dying brocade techniques such as himroo, mashru, paithani and jamavar; and an embroidery unit and lac bangle making unit near the Charminar.
 Other options are a bidri (metal handicraft) workshop and a basket makers' colony.
 There are plenty of opportunities for shopping.
 Breakaway also offers this Woven Trails Through Hyderabad day tour.

 Bespoke Handicrafts and Textiles Tours

 From Lost to Found Travel, a boutique travel company based in Pennsylvania in the US designs custom tours in India with a focus on engaging themed tours.
 Their Crafts and Textiles Tours include destinations all over India, such as Kolkata and West Bengal, Odisha, Gujarat, Kashmir, Madhya Pradesh, Assam, Jharkhand, and Chattisgarh.
 They will come up with the perfect itinerary based on your needs and interests.

 If you're looking for a fixed-departure small-group handicraft tour in India, do consider the tours offered by UK-based Colouricious.
 This company is the UK's leading source of inspiration for textile arts and crafts, created by passionate textile artist Jamie Malden.
 They run more than 10 guided textile holidays to India each year, to different destinations.
 Some are offbeat, such as tribal art of Odisha and crafts of Kerala.